BeppeInfo/BeppeInfo.github.io/_posts/2017-07-16-description.md

     // Only continuous states, inputs and outputs considered if variableAttributes( 'variability' ) == 'continuous' then
-        // States are internal (local or non-interfacing variables)
-        // Here, we expose them as outputs so that they could be monitored as well if variableAttributes( 'causality' ) == 'local' then
+        // States are internal (local or non-interfacing variables) if variableAttributes( 'causality' ) == 'local' then
             // States are defined exactly at the beginning of simulation if variableAttributes( 'initial' ) == 'exact' then stateNames( $ + 1 ) = variableName;
-                outputNames( $ + 1 ) = variableName;
             // State derivatives are calculated dynamically from current states elseif variableAttributes( 'initial' ) == 'calculated' then
                 // Model descriptions could also present internal calculated